Health Insurance

 Are Dental Vision Insurance Bundles Worth It for Families?

-For families, a dental vision insurance bundle often provides the best per-member value.
+For families, dental vision bundles often provide the best per-member value.
 Most carriers offer family pricing that covers dependents at a significantly lower marginal cost than adding separate standalone policies per child.
-Humana, Guardian Life, and Ameritas all offer family dental-vision bundles where adding children costs $10–$20 per child per month — far less than individual children’s standalone plans.
+Humana, Guardian Life, and Ameritas all offer family dental-vision bundles where adding children costs $10–$20 per child per month, far less than individual children’s standalone plans.

 The key caveat for families: if one child needs orthodontic treatment averaging $3,000–$7,000 according to the American Association of Orthodontists, a standalone dental plan with an orthodontia rider will deliver far greater benefit than any standard bundle’s lifetime orthodontic cap.